associative-connection/associative-connection.github.io/content/uk/posts/herbert-west-reanimator-1922.md

 # refer to categories
 tags: ["gothic", "science fiction", "folklore", "biohazard", "necro fetishism", "zombie", "mary shelley", "lovecraft"]
 # seires
-series: ["Mary Shelley: mother of biopunk", "Pioneers of horror"]
+series: ["Mary Shelley: mother of biopunk", "Horrors that are referenced"]
 # Top image for the post
 image: "/uk/images/posts/herbert-west-reanimator-1922/cover.webp"
 # Hide from home and other main page